-The Plymouth Theater survives today as one of the historic playhouses that symbolize American theater for both New York and the nation.
-Located on West 45th Street, it is one of the group of theaters forming "Shubert Alley," the physical and symbolic heart of the Broadway theater district.
+The Plymouth Theater Interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation.
 One of the group of theaters constructed for the Shubert Organization during the early decades of this century, it helped shape the character of the Broadway theater district.
-It gains further importance through its association with Arthur Hopkins, the prominent producer associated with the Plymouth for its first four decades.
+It gains further importance through its associations with Arthur Hopkins, the prominent producer associated with the Plymouth for its first four decades.
 Designed for the Shuberts as one of a pair with the Broadhurst by Herbert J. Krapp, the most prolific architect of the Broadway theater district, the Plymouth represents a typical and important aspect of the nation's theatrical history and, with the Broadhurst, is the first theater that Krapp designed for the Shuberts as an independent architect.
+Its interior is a handsome example of the Adamesque style with which Herbert Krapp adorned most of his Broadway theaters.

-For half a century, beginning with the productions of Arthur Hopkins, the Plymouth Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
+For half a century, beginning with the productions of Arthur Hopkins, the Plymouth Theater Interior has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
 As such, it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.

-The preparation of this report has involved the work of a number of consultants supervised and edited by Anthony W. Robins (AR), Deputy Director of Research.
-Individual authors are noted by initials at the ends of their sections.
+The preparation of this report has involved the work of a number of consultants supervised and edited by Anthony W. Robins (AR), Deputy Director Individual authors are of Research. noted by initials at the ends of their sections.
 The consultants were Margaret Knapp (MMK), Andrew Dolkart (AD), Eugenie Hoffmeyer (EH), and Peter Donhauser (PD).
-Gale Harris (GH) of the Research Department expanded the research, verified the citations and sources, and provided editorial assistance.
+Gale Harris (GH) of the Research Department supplemented the research, verified the citations and sources, and provided editorial assistance.
 Marjorie Pearson (MP), Director of Research, wrote the description.
 Research Department staff who contributed to the report include Marion Cleaver, Virginia Kurshan, Susan Strauss, and Jay Shockley.